Loreenbh/snowcrash/README.md

 ## Resources / Proofs
 - Screenshots and outputs for each level are stored in the `images/` folder.
-- Scripts used for decoding or automation can be found in the `resources/` folder of each level.

 ## Source Code
 - This repository focuses on write-ups and documentation.